-My name is Emily, I’m 22 and I have Sensory Processing Disorder also know and referred to as SPD.
-(I started this blog when I was 21 hence the name 21andsensory!)
+My name is Emily, I’m 28 and I have Sensory Processing Disorder also known and referred to as SPD.
+I am Autistic (diagnosed November 2019, aged 25).
+More info on my diagnoses below!

-This blog is UK based and aims to bring people everywhere together to discuss their sensory problems and how they cope with their everyday lives.
-I want it to be recognised that sensory problems aren’t something children necessarily grow out of but learn to deal with for the rest of their lives.
-Comment on a post or let me know if there is anything you would like to see covered on the blog!
+I started my blog and social media presence with the aim to bring people everywhere together to discuss their sensory problems and how they cope with their everyday lives.
+I really want it to be recognised that sensory problems aren’t something children necessarily grow out of but learn to live with and adapt to for the rest of their lives.

 Read more / contact / follow me:

 Drop me an email anytime if you fancy a chat or have any questions: firstname.lastname@example.org

 My 21andsensory podcasts can be listened to here and via the platforms below!

 I’ve featured as a guest on these podcasts:

 - The I Can’t Stand Podcast by Peta Hooke (March 2022)